Improve the Control App Part 2

 bypass_obstacle()

-# Search for the hat and intercrept it
+# Search for the hat and intercept it

 Give the code a try.
 Place a barrier in front of the robot and test the object avoidance code.